Matthew Brown (Arkansas politician)

 Matthew Brown is an American politician who has served as a member of the Arkansas House of Representatives since January 9, 2023.
 He represents Arkansas' 55th House district.
 He is also Faulkner County Justice of the Peace since 2020.

 Electoral history

 He was elected on November 8, 2022, in the 2022 Arkansas House of Representatives election against Democratic opponent Dee Sanders.
 He assumed office on January 9, 2023.

 Biography

-Brown earned a degree from Hendrix College in 2004 and a law degree from the University of Arkansas at Little Rock in 2007.
+Brown earned a degree from Hendrix College in 2004 and a Juris Doctor degree from the University of Arkansas at Little Rock in 2007.